acasi-ctf/ctf/sprint-reports/Sprint 4.md

 more depth.
 The work is not complete for the intended goal of these backend changes yet, but it lays down a solid foundation for going into the next sprint, by allowing us to replace the old implementation.

+There has also been work done towards making the UI dynamic using API calls based on challenge sets rather than having static menu.
+Additionally, we started styling the site and added a landing page, but had to stop style work because of new scope of project explained below.4

 ## Unfinished Work
 > If applicable, explain the work you did not finish in this sprint.
 For issues/user stories in the current sprint that
 > have not been closed, (a) any progress toward completion of the issues has been clearly tracked (by checking the checkboxes